Skip to main content

 What Causes Dental Nerve Pain?

 Dental nerve pain occurs when the pulp — the soft tissue at the centre of your tooth containing nerves and blood vessels — becomes irritated, inflamed, or damaged.
+Several conditions may lead to this type of discomfort.

 Tooth decay is one of the most common causes.
 When a cavity progresses through the outer enamel and underlying dentine, bacteria can reach closer to the pulp, triggering an inflammatory response.
+The deeper the decay, the more likely it is that nerve pain will develop.

 Dr Yasha